-The Cheapest Ways to Transfer Money from NZ to Singapore
+Find the Cheapest Way to Transfer Money to Singapore

 Most Kiwis use their bank to transfer money from NZ to Singapore.
 There are other ways that are cheaper and faster.

 After comparing over 20 different banks and money transfer services, The Currency Shop found it consistently cheaper to use a money transfer service.
 They are cheaper for two reasons:

 - Lower transaction fees (sometimes there are fee free transactions)

 - Better exchange rates

 This means the overall cost to send your money to Singapore from NZ will be lower with a money transfer service instead of your bank.